Discrepancies are Virtue: Weak-to-Strong Generalization through Lens of Intrinsic Dimension: Additional experiments

 \subsection{Experiments on sentiment classification}

 \paragraph{Dataset.} The Stanford Sentiment Treebank \citep{socher-etal-2013-sst2} is a corpus with fully labeled parse trees that allows for a complete analysis of the compositional effects of sentiment in language.
 The corpus is based on the dataset introduced by \citet{pang-lee-2005-sst_original_corpus} and consists of 11,855 single sentences extracted from movie reviews.
 It was parsed with the Stanford parser and includes a total of 215,154 unique phrases from those parse trees, each annotated by 3 human judges.
-We conduct binary classification experiments on full sentences (negative or somewhat negative versus somewhat positive or positive, with neutral sentences discarded), the so-called SST-2 dataset, and split the dataset into training and testing sets of sizes 63000 and 4349.
+We construct a binary sentiment dataset from the SST parse trees by subsampling and splitting the dataset into training and testing sets of sizes 63000 and 4349.
 Generalization errors are estimated with the 0-1 loss over the test set.

 \paragraph{Full finetuning.} We fix the strong student as Electra-base-discriminator \citep{clark2020electra} and vary the weak teacher among the Bert series \citep{turc2019bert-tiny} (Bert-Tiny, Bert-Mini, Bert-Small, Bert-Medium).
 With manageable model sizes, we conduct full finetuning experiments following the setup in \cite{burns2023weak}.
 We use the standard cross-entropy loss for supervised finetuning.
 When training strong students on weak labels (W2S), we use the confidence-weighted loss proposed by \cite{burns2023weak}, which is suggested to be able to improve weak-to-strong generalization on many NLP tasks.
 All training is conducted via Adam optimizers~\citep{kingma2014adam} with a learning rate of 5e-5, a cosine learning rate schedule, and 40 warmup steps.
 We train for 3 epochs, which is sufficient for the train and validation losses to stabilize.